web-mate/instagramlatest/README.md

 In order to work you have to put accessToken and userid into your index.html file.

-then run npm run dev to check if everything goes fine and the you can run build
+then run "npm install", and then you can run  "npm run dev" to check if everything goes fine and the you can run build